Terms and Conditions.

 4. Tell me how you’d check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.

-No cuts and bulges, 1.6mm of tread depth across the central three-quarters of the breadth of the tyre, and around the entire outer circumference of the tyre.
+No visible cuts and bulges.
+Tyres MUST have at least 1.6mm of tread depth across the central three-quarters of the breadth of the tyre, and around the entire outer circumference of the tyre.

 5. Tell me how you’d check that the headlights and tail lights are working.
-You don’t need to exit the vehicle.
+(You don’t need to exit the vehicle).

-6. Tell me how you’d know if there was a problem with your anti-lock braking system.
+6. Tell me how you’d know if there was a problem with your anti-lock braking system, (ABS).
+Warning light, (usually orange), should illuminate if there is a fault with the anti-lock braking system.

 7. Tell me how you’d check the direction indicators are working.
 You don’t need to exit the vehicle.